dimagi/commcare-cloud/docs/commcare-cloud/commands/index.md

 ###### `remote_command`

 Command to run in the tmux.
-If a command specified, then it will always run in a new window.
+If a command is specified, then it will always run in a new window.
-If a command is *not* specified, then a it will rejoin the most recently visited tmux window; only if there are no currently open tmux windows will a new one be opened.
+If a command is *not* specified, then it will rejoin the most recently visited tmux window; only if there are no currently open tmux windows will a new one be opened.